CarGurus Header

 Search for a Mercedes-Benz GLC on CarGurus

-The Mercedes-Benz GLC is a five-seat, mid-sized family SUV that sits between the smaller Mercedes GLA and bigger Mercedes GLE in the German brand’s SUV line-up.
-Its default rivals are the Audi Q5, BMW X3 and Volvo XC60, but the Range Rover Evoque also treads into this premium SUV price territory, as does the Land Rover Defender, Lexus NX, Tesla Model Y, Genesis GV70, Porsche Macan and Jaguar F-Pace.
+The Mercedes-Benz GLC is a five-seat, mid-sized family SUV that sits between the smaller Mercedes-Benz GLA and larger GLE in the German marque’s SUV line-up.
+Its default rivals are the Audi Q5, BMW X3 and Volvo XC60, but the Range Rover Velar also veers into this premium SUV price bracket, as do the Land Rover Defender, Lexus NX, Tesla Model Y, Genesis GV70 and Porsche Macan.

-• Real-world range on the Mercedes GLC PHEVs is very good.
-We covered a variety of faster dual-carriageways and country roads, plus some town driving, and managed an indicated 70 miles of pure electric range despite cold weather.
-Expect that to drop to more like 50-to-60 miles on a steady motorway journey in very wintery weather, but summer conditions and slower speeds could well see you get close to the claimed 80-mile WLTP range.
+• Real-world range from the GLC PHEVs is impressive for cars of this size.
+We covered a variety of faster dual-carriageways and country roads, plus some town driving, and managed an indicated 70 miles of pure electric range despite the cold weather.
+Expect that figure to be more like 50-60 miles on a steady motorway journey in very wintery weather, but summer conditions and slower speeds could well see you get close to the claimed 78-mile range.

 Vicky Parrott